 PRESIDENT OF THE JURY

-GIANCARLO DE LORENZO Stable director of the Vox Auræ Orchestra of Brescia since 1992, in 2003 he was entrusted with the position of Artistic Director and Principal Conductor of the Orchestra of the Teatro Olimpico in Vicenza, a position he held until December 2011.
-He also directed the prestigious orchestras Philarmonisches Kammerorchester Munchen and London Mozart Players, the Orchestra of the Carlo Felice Theater in Genoa.
+GIANCARLO DE LORENZO Born in 1959, he completed his studies at the Brescia Conservatory of Music, graduating with excellent marks in Organ and Organ Composition under the guidance of maestro Franco Castelli.
+Permanent conductor since 1992 of the Vox Auræ Orchestra of Brescia, in 2003 he was entrusted with the position of Artistic Director and Principal Conductor of the Orchestra of the Teatro Olimpico of Vicenza, a position he held until December 2011.
+With this orchestra, during the years, has performed numerous concerts in Italy and abroad.
+He has also conducted the prestigious orchestrasPhilarmonisches Kammerorchester Munchen and London Mozart Players.
+In 2009 he conducted the Abruzzese Symphony Orchestra at the Teatro Alla Scala in Milan, with great success with the public and critics, in a concert dedicated to the reconstruction of the Teatro Comunale in L’ Aquila.
+With the same project in April 2010 he was a guest of the Accademia Nazionale S. Cecilia at the Parco della Musica in Rome.
+For many years he has been regularly invited to Spain to conduct various orchestras.
 He is Artistic Director of the musical season “Spazio Sinfonico” in Brescia.
-Since January 2012 he has been appointed Guest Principal Conductor of the Italian Philharmonic Orchestra and the Grosseto Symphony Orchestra.
-Since 1 January 2015 he has held the position of artistic director and music director of the Sanremo Symphony Orchestra
+Since January 2012 he has been appointed Principal Guest Conductor of the Italian Philharmonic Orchestra and of the Grosseto Symphony Orchestra.
+Since 1 January 2015 he has held the position of artistic director and musical director of the Sanremo Symphony Orchestra.